What does it mean when we state that we are retirement income planners?

 “If you don’t know where you are going, you might wind up someplace else.”

-At Crimmins Wealth Management, we offer this analysis free of charge and we even throw in a cup of coffee.
+At Crimmins Wealth Management, we offer this retirement analysis and we even throw in a cup of coffee.